Updated on 8/14/23

 However, contrary to popular belief, ovulation tests don’t actually confirm that you’ve ovulated.
 Instead, they track a luteinizing hormone (LH) surge that triggers ovulation and typically precedes it.

 So, how long after an LH surge do you ovulate?
-Keep reading to find out!
+We're here to help you find out!

-We start each new cycle with a clean slate: our hormones reset to their baseline level around cycle day 3.
+We start each new cycle with a clean slate: our hormones reset to their baseline level around cycle day 3 (with cycle day 1 being the first day of your period).
 From then on, our hormones will rise and fall throughout our cycle as our body prepares for ovulation and potential pregnancy.

 Once your brain detects low hormone levels, it knows that it’s time to start a new cycle.
 To do this, it sends out a little follicle stimulating hormone (FSH) to stimulate your ovaries and help recruit the best follicle, which will eventually release an egg.